Scatman (Ski-Ba-Bop-Ba-Dop-Bop)

 "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" is a song by American musician Scatman John.
-It was released in November 1994 by RCA Records as his debut single, and was later re-released in July 1995 for his second album, Scatman's World (1995).
-The song was co-written by John and produced by Ingo Kays and Tony Catania.
+It was released in November 1994, by RCA Records, as his debut single, and was later re-released in July 1995 for his second album, Scatman's World (1995).
+The song was co-written by John and produced by Tony Catania and Ingo Kays.
 It has been described as "a blend of jazz scatting, rap, and house beats", and reached number-one on the charts in at least ten countries.

 "Scatman" peaked at number three on the UK Singles Chart and number 60 on the US Billboard Hot 100.
 The song won the March 1996 Echo Award in Germany for the best Rock/Pop single.
 The accompanying music video was directed by Kerstin Mueller.
 It was shot in black-and-white and received heavy rotation on music channels.

 Background and release

 Born in El Monte, California, Scatman John (a.k.a.
 John Paul Larkin) stuttered from the time he learned to speak, which led to an emotionally traumatic childhood.
 At age twelve, he began to learn piano and was introduced to the art of scat singing two years later, through records by Ella Fitzgerald and Louis Armstrong, among others.
 Larkin became a professional jazz pianist in the 1970s and 1980s, playing many engagements in jazz clubs around Los Angeles.

 His first known performance on a studio album was in 1981 on the album Animal Sounds by Sam Phipps.
 In 1986, he released the self titled album John Larkin on the Transition label.
 This album was produced by John himself, along with Marcia Larkin.

 "In my opinion that song has a really strong message, I and John Larkin wrote the lyrics for old and young generation.
 Also, I think the track will go on to be an evergreen, because it's so catchy and original.
 On top of that, with old man singing dance music was not typical for the scene.
 I think this is such a positive song, that encourages people to do something out of their life and the message is AGE DOESN'T MATTER."

 — —Producer Tony Catania talking about the song.